Best Constipation-Fighting Foods to Help a Toddler Poop

 Probiotics play a key role in maintaining gut health.
 Introduce yogurt with live cultures into your toddler's diet to allow the beneficial bacteria in yogurt to help regulate the digestive system and alleviate constipation.
 Opt for plain yogurt without any sweeteners; add fresh fruits for sweetness.

-Best Yogurts for little ones diagram chart
+Best yogurts for little ones diagram chart

 6. Fluid-Rich Foods